richardcavell/BASICloader/README.txt

 The BASICloader program is designed to be run on any operating system that has a command line.
-It should work on Linux, MacOS, Windows, UNIX, or almost any other operating system that can compile standard C.
+It should work on Linux, MacOS, Windows, UNIX, or any other operating system that can compile standard C.

 It is written in standard C (C89) and does not rely on any external libraries or header files outside of the standard C library.
 The Makefile